History of Gold

 In July of 1935, Clinical, Medicine & Surgery had an article entitled “Colloidal Gold in Inoperable Cancer” written by Edward H. Ochsner, M.D., B.S., F.A.C.S. which stated, “When the condition is hopeless, Colloidal Gold helps prolong life and makes life much more bearable, both to the patient and to those about them, because it shortens the period of terminal cachexia (general physical wasting and malnutrition usually associated with chronic disease) and greatly reduces pain and discomfort and the need of opiates (narcotics) in a majority of instances.”

 Today, medical uses of gold have expanded greatly.
 It is used in surgery to patch damaged blood vessels, nerves, bones, and membranes.
 It is also used in the treatment of several forms of cancer.
 Injection of microscopic gold pellets helps retard prostate cancer in men.
-Women with ovarian cancer are treated with colloidal gold, and gold vapor lasers help seek out and destroy cancerous cells without harming their healthy neighbors.
+Women with ovarian cancer are treated with nanoparticle gold, and gold vapor lasers help seek out and destroy cancerous cells without harming their healthy neighbors.

 Every day, surgeons use gold instruments to clear coronary arteries, and gold -coated lasers give new life to patients with once inoperable heart conditions and tumors.